Deaths are usually report to the coroner by the police who attend the scene (or a medical practitioner).

 - the medical cause of death.

 The coroner controls and coordinates each step of the investigation.
-Police officers assist the coroner to gather evidence.
+Police officers help the coroner gather evidence.

 A coronial investigation may take several months.
-The length of the investigation will depend on the unique circumstances of the case.
+The length of time depends on the case’s unique circumstances.

-Step 1 - The death is reported to the coroner, usually by police who will have attended the scene and obtained some initial information about the death from family members, friends and witnesses.
+- The death is reported to the coroner, usually by police who attend the scene and get initial information about the death from family members, friends and witnesses.

-Step 2 - Police arrange for the government contracted funeral director to take the deceased to a mortuary.
+- Police arrange for the government-contracted funeral director to take the deceased to a mortuary.

-Step 3 - The coroner requires the deceased person to be formally identified before they can be released to the family for the funeral.
-Police will usually rely on a visual identification by someone who knows the person well.
-If this is not possible police may use other options such as fingerprint, dental or DNA identification.
+- The coroner has the deceased person formally identified before releasing them to the family for the funeral.
+Police usually rely on a visual identification by someone who knows the person well.
+However, if that’s not possible, they use fingerprint, dental or DNA identification.

-Step 4 - Police assist the coroner to investigate the death and will prepare an initial report (called a Form 1) for the coroner.
-After considering the initial report the coroner may ask police to conduct further investigations which may include obtaining medical records and taking further statements from witnesses.
+- Police help the coroner investigate the death and prepare an initial report (a Form 1) for the coroner.
+After considering the initial report, the coroner may ask police to investigate further, possibly including getting medical records and further statements from witnesses.

-Step 5 - In most cases, the coroner will order an autopsy to be conducted to help find out how and why the person died.
-Family and cultural concerns are considered before ordering an internal autopsy.
+- In most cases, the coroner orders an autopsy to help determine how and why the person died.
+They consider family and cultural concerns before ordering an internal autopsy.

-Step 6 - Once the autopsy is complete and the coroner is satisfied that it is not necessary to retain the body for further examination or tests, the deceased can be released for the family for burial or cremation.
+- Once the autopsy is complete and the coroner doesn’t need to retain the body for further examination or tests, the deceased is released to the family for burial or cremation.

-Step 7 - The coroner has wide powers of investigation and can request additional reports, statements or information about the death.
-Additional information may be obtained from investigators, police, doctors, engineers, workplace health and safety inspectors, mining inspectors, air safety officers, electrical inspectors or other witnesses.
+- The coroner has wide powers of investigation, and can request additional reports, statements or information about the death.
+They may obtain more information from investigators, police, doctors, engineers, workplace health and safety inspectors, mining inspectors, air safety officers, electrical inspectors and other witnesses.

-Step 8 - Once the coroner has completed these enquiries they will consider whether to hold an inquest into the death.
-The coroner will consult with the family about whether an inquest is to be held.
-Families can also request the coroner to hold an inquest.
+- Once the coroner has completed their enquiries, they consider whether to hold an inquest into the death.
+The coroner consults with the family, who can also request the coroner an inquest.

-Step 9 - At the end of the investigation the coroner must make written findings.
-A copy is sent to the family.
-If an inquest is held, the findings may be very lengthy.
+- At the end of the investigation, the coroner makes written findings and sends a copy to the family.
+If an inquest is held, the findings may be lengthy.